strands-project/strands_apps/watchdog/README.md

 `rosrun watchdog watchdog _config:=/path/to/config.yaml`

-where `config.yaml` is the configuration specifying a list of watchdog in terms of 'monitors' and 'actions':
+where `config.yaml` is the configuration specifying a list of watchdogs in terms of 'monitors' and 'actions':

 ```